jisotalo/shelly-porssisahko/README.md

 12. Valmista. **Älä asenna muita skriptejä - muisti loppuu kesken**

+## Käyttöohje

+*README kesken*

 ## Sähköinen kytkentä

 Lue lisää häiriösuojauksesta [spot-hinta.fi -sivustolta](https://spot-hinta.fi/shelly/).

-## Kehitysympäristö ja toiminta
+## Teknistä tietoa ja kehitysympäristö

-*TODO*
+*README kesken*

 ## In English

 This is a script to control relay by Nordpool electric spot prices for Shelly products (especially Shelly Plus 1PM) with web-based user interface.

 At the moment it's available only in Finnish and the spot price is queried for Finland.

-However other Nordpool countries is trivial to add.
+There will soon be an English version (with country selection) available.

 ## Lisenssi / Lisence